 When prospecting potential education and training programs early on in a young lineman's career the path of a certificate program is one option that should be examined.
 Both employer and state requirements vary on the process to become a journey lineman so it is important to conduct some research on when a lineman certificate program would be worth it.
 In some cases a lineman certificate program may be paid for by an employer or included as part of an apprenticeship while in other cases a stand alone course may be needed.

-What states require a lineman certification?
+What states require a lineman certification in 2023?

 States such as California, Michigan, Tennessee, Alabama, and Georgia have specific requirements that must be met for a lineman to perform his or her duties.
 As more specialized positions around the country focus on the installation of clear faulted circuits, switches, and switch gear there will be an increased need to understand the local requirements.
 One example of a local partnership focused on preparing the workforce to meet state regulation is the Oklahoma State University of Institute of Technology Workforce and Economic Development.
 This program provides a certificate in partnership with companies such as Utility Plus Inc. and Lake Region Electric Cooperative.
 The cohort size for a lineman certificate can vary from slightly fifteen to forty members.